Reconciling Invoices for the NDIA

 D-<BPR ID>-<AllocationID>e.g. D-12-2225, where 'D' stands for Direct, BPR ID represents the 12th BPR your organisation has generated, '2225' is the unique Allocation ID

-The tools available to assist with reconciliation in your finance system between the upgrade to v6.16 to v7 have been outlined here.
-Considering providers use a variety of different finance systems and employ processes for reconciliation that differ greatly, the following suggestions are simply that; suggestions.
+The tools available to assist with reconciliation in your finance system if your organisation does not wish to upload the BPRF have been outlined here.
+Considering providers use a variety of different finance systems and employ processes for reconciliation that differ greatly, the following are suggestions only.
+The most efficient way to reconcile payments is up to your organisation.

 Claim Reference is displayed in the 'Edit BPR'